sftcd/cs2014/assignments/assignment3/README.md

 Here's a few hints to help you with your mining code:

+- And it turns out that mbed TLS defaults to using the NIST p521 curve and not (as I thought) the p256 curve.
+Apologies for that.
 - When you've generated a key then to get the DER of the public key, you'll want to use ```mbedtls_pk_write_pubkey_der()```, but that function is pretty odd - it puts the bytes on the right of the buffer you provide it